alexmucde/DLTPower/README.md

 The Arduino board sends every second a watchdog signal "WD\n".

+## DLT injection commands

+The commands are interpreted independent of the service id.

+* <Relais name> on/off/trigger
+* <Power name> on/off

 ## Installation

 To build this SW the Qt Toolchain must be used.